 Get your EM 385-1-1 safety and health annual refresher training for SSHOs.

 If you are a contractor working on military projects, you need to familiarize yourself with the U.S. Army Corps of Engineers' Safety and Health Requirements Manual EM 385-1-1.
 The EM 385 manual is designed to provide guidance for developing, managing, and implementing a safety and occupational health (SOH) program.

 The manual also reviews your responsibilities for maintaining your own safety, stressing that you must:

 - Wear prescribed SOH equipment

 EM 385-1-1 Manual Versus OSHA Construction Standards

-One of the most noticeable differences is the requirement in the EM 385 manual for a written Accident Prevention Plan (APP).
-Which like the name suggests is a written plan that details how you will prevent accidents from happening on specific construction projects.
+One of the most noticeable differences is the requirement in the manual for a written Accident Prevention Plan (APP), which like the name suggests, is a written plan that details how you will prevent accidents from happening on specific construction projects.
 Also different from OSHA is the requirement that you identify company officials responsible for safety with the APP so that if anything does happen Department of Defense Personnel know who to contact.

 EM 385-1-1 Training Requirements